smartfile/node-cluster-harakiri/README.md

 | --- | --- | --- |
 | number | | `HARAKIRI_WORKER_TERM_DELAY`

-If present, the amount of time to delay between terminating workers.
+If present, the amount of time to delay, in seconds, between terminating workers.
 This can be used to prevent many or all workers from being terminated at the same time.

 `restartWorker`